manav-agarwal1/Obsidian-Vault/Root/Extra/History/The Entire History of Human Civilizations.md

 			- Took throne after death of **Mutwalli II**.
 			- He along with **Remesses II** signed [[Treaty of Kadesh]]
 - **Greece** -
+	- **Ancient Greece** -
 		- **Mycenaean Civilization**(1600 - 1100 BC) -
 			- Extensive palace centered states with hierarchical political, social and economic systems.
 			- Each city was on its own.
 			- There was a King as head.
 			- *City States* like **Troy, Mycenae, and Pylos** started to grow.
 			- First remnants of **Linear B**.
 			- First record of **Indo-European Record**.
+		- **Colonization** -
+			- Cities started to grew.
+			- They realized they are occupying infertile land.
+			- They needed import, so they colonized the world around them.
+			- **Miletus** - Had over $90$ colonies throughout Europe, producing food for the Greeks.
+			- At its height **Greece** had colonies from **Marseilles (France)** to **Rostov-on-don (Russia)**.
+			- **Rome** -
+				- **Romulus** and **Remus**, twins abandon by parent in *River Tibet*.
+Female wolf discovered them and nursed them.
+Then they found city they were discovered by wolf and fought to decide after which the city will be named.
+Then Romulus killed Remus in $753$ BC, and **Rome** was created. (*OLD LEGEND*).
+		- **Sparta and Athens** -
+			- $2$ cities at forefront of power.
+			- **Sparta** = Military powerhouse.
+				- They believed in physical strength and war.
+Newborns would be slaughtered if they were not healthy.
+				- Entire life was around war.
+					- *Aristocrats* - Politics.
+					- *free Non-citizens* - No rights, but had to fight in military.
+					- *helots* - prisoners of war turned slaves.
+			- **Athens** = Experimenting with **Democracy**.
+				- Very complicated democracy = 2 branches of the *council of 500* and *the assembly*.
+				- Athens made up of 10 tribes.
+Random selection for council.
+Each tribe give 50 citizens per year.
+				- In assembly every citizen has a vote
+					- For citizen - male, no slave, born in Athens or to Athenian parents.
+					- Chaos as many people had a vote.
+					- 9 presidents elected in the morning overlooked at the order.
+				- **Plato** considered **Athenian Democracy** to be barbaric.
+					- He raised question about random people of society having power as they can't contribute much.
+					- He advocated for **Philosopher King**.
 - **Mexico** -
 	- **Olmec Civilization (1200 - 400 BCE)**-
 		- First civilization in the Americas.
 		- Not much is known about them.
 		- 17 colossal stone heads.
+- **Persia** -
+	- **Start of Persia** -
+		- While these state were colonizing **Cyrus - The Great (590 - 530 BC)** wanted to take on an empire.
+Grandson of **Astyages of Medes**.
+Was given to Shephard by Astyages's Chief advisor when he was ordered to kill him due to Astyages dream of Cyrus revolting against him.
+Then Cyrus after growing up revolted.
+And, Astyages surrendered in 550 BC.
+			- He even conquered **Babylon** and became supreme ruler of **Mesopotamia**.
+Even the **Indus Valley Civilization**.
+			- This empire came to known as **Persia**.
+		- Then he died leaving it all to **Darius - The Great**
+- **India** -
+	- **Magadha** -
+		- Spoiled prince named **Siddhartha Gautama (500 BCE)** had the world at his foot.
+		- Then he went outside palace compound, he was in shock.
+		- He realized death is inevitable, so, he left luxury to pursue *knowledge*.
+		- After 6 years from meditation he reached enlightenment and came to know as **Buddha**.
 		-